Corporate Governance

 Internal Audits

-JFE Holdings, its major operating companies, and key Group companies have internal audit organizations comprising 168 people as of April 1, 2024.
+JFE Holdings, its major operating companies, and key Group companies have internal audit organizations comprising 179 people as of April 1, 2025.
 These organizations share information to enhance overall auditing within the Group.
-They also report internal audit findings to the Board of Directors as well as to the Audit & Supervisory Board to maintain the effectiveness of internal audits.
+They also report internal audit plans and findings to the Board of Directors, the Audit & Supervisory Committee, and the JFE Group Sustainability Council on a regular basis to maintain the effectiveness of internal audits.

-To ensure the proper implementation of sustainability activities, the JFE Group assesses environmental management, Antimonopoly Law compliance, measures taken to prevent the bribery of public officials, expense management, overseas office management, tax law compliance, safety management, and disaster prevention by systematically including these areas in business operation audits conducted by the internal auditing department.
+As part of its commitment to thorough compliance, the JFE Group periodically audits adherence to laws and internal regulations, including the Antimonopoly Law, measures taken to prevent the bribery of public officials, tax laws, security export controls, protection of personal information, as well as safety, disaster prevention, and environmental management.
 If an audit finds an issue or problem, the internal audit departments of JFE Holdings and the operating company work together to share the information across the Group and incorporate lessons learned in sustainability activities conducted by the Group’s companies.

-Cooperation between Audit & Supervisory Board Members and Accounting Auditor
+Cooperation between Audit & Supervisory Committee and Accounting Auditor

-In FY2023, the Audit & Supervisory Board Members held eight scheduled or unscheduled meetings with Ernst & Young ShinNihon, JFE’s outside accounting auditor, in which the latter presented its audit plan, completed work and detailed results.
-The firm also presented a detailed explanation of its quality management system to confirm its validity.
-In turn, the Audit & Supervisory Board Members explained their own audit plans and other matters to the firm.
-The two sides also shared opinions on related matters.
+The Audit & Supervisory Committee holds meetings on a regular basis and as necessary with Ernst & Young ShinNihon, JFE’s outside accounting auditor, in which the latter presents its audit plan, completed work and results.
+The firm also presents an explanation of its quality management system.
+In turn, the Audit & Supervisory Committee explains their own audit plans and other matters and exchanges opinions to maintain close coordination.

 Operating Company Governance

-Some Directors, Corporate Officers, and Audit & Supervisory Board Members of JFE Holdings serve concurrently as the Directors or Audit & Supervisory Board Members of operating companies to strengthen governance and information sharing across the Group.
+Some Directors and Corporate Officers of JFE Holdings serve concurrently as the Directors or Audit & Supervisory Board Members of operating companies to strengthen governance and information sharing across the Group.
 To strengthen governance, JFE Holdings’ managers attend each operating company’s General Meeting of Shareholders and Management Planning Briefing, receive reports on their activities, and discuss the managerial policies of subsidiaries.

 Policy on Listed Subsidiaries and Listed Affiliates